[Comment: For dates of non-regulatory government publications,

 paragraph.
 The well screen shall extend through at least eighty per cent of the

-thickness of the ground water zone
+thickness of the ground water zone, or the volunteer shall otherwise

-that results in a different classification of the
+a different classification of the ground water.

-(ii) For a
+(ii) For a consolidated ground water zone

-consolidated ground water zone that is monitored using wells with screens, a
+that is monitored using wells with screens, a determination of yield based on a

-wells, that are constructed to the minimum of a four-inch diameter manufactured
+sufficient number of properly developed wells, that are constructed to the

-screen in an eight-inch diameter borehole or a two-inch diameter manufactured
+borehole or a two-inch diameter manufactured screen in a six-inch diameter

-screen in a six-inch diameter borehole.
-When wells with dimensions of a
+borehole.
+When wells with dimensions of a two-inch diameter manufactured screen

-two-inch diameter manufactured screen in a six-inch diameter borehole are used
+in a six-inch diameter borehole are used to determine yield, the yield shall be

-to determine yield, the yield shall be multiplied by a factor of
+multiplied by a factor of

 1.15 for purposes of this